chase130101/airpred/package_end_to_end/README.md

 with Python 3 by default., and a ** indicates that the package comes with conda by
 default:

-argparse
+-argparse
-configparser*
+-configparser*
-numpy**
+-numpy**
-pandas**
+-pandas**
-pickle*
+-pickle*
-sklearn**
+-sklearn**
-torch
+-torch
-xgboost
+-xgboost

+All unmarked packages can be installed through conda.
 See https://anaconda.org/ for more information on individual packages.

 *R Dependencies*
 For a small portion of our pipeline, we also had to use R packages.
 We can install